haoxsia/haoxsia.github.io/_pages/about.md

 Theory modeling and numerical simulating.
 With the help of cavity-enhanced sensing, the radiation pressure from light(microwave) circulating in one cavity enables optomechanical coupling between optical(microwave) mode and mechanical mode, thus allowing for sideband manipulating the displacement of the mechanical mode.
 My aim is to analyse a mode coupling nanoelectromechanical system while probe/pump multifrequency operating.
 This scheme offers a new opportunity for phonon based coupling optomechanics.

-Previously, I have been fortunate staying in Bilu Liu's LDMD group in Tsinghua TBSI and working on micron and nanophotonic devices.
+Previously, I have been fortunate staying in [Prof Bilu Liu's LDMD group](https://www.tbsi.edu.cn/biluliuGroup/home.html) in Tsinghua TBSI and working on micron and nanophotonic devices.

 Feel free to reach me by emails: hao(dot)xu(dot)etu at univ-lille(dot)fr or hao(dot)xu at cnrs(dot)fr!